About the Project

 The Project on Predatory Student Lending is the leading legal organization representing students against the predatory for-profit college industry and the policies that enable the industry to exploit the promise of higher education to cheat student borrowers and taxpayers.
 The Project has been helping students fight for justice since 2012.

 The Project has represented over a million former students across the country.
 It has won landmark cases to protect borrower rights, recover money owed, and cancel fraudulent debt.
 Its ongoing cases hold predatory colleges accountable and force the Department of Education to act on behalf of students and stop protecting this insidious industry.

-The Project is part of the Legal Services Center of Harvard Law School (LSC), a community law office and clinical teaching site of the law school.
-Clinical students join the Project’s staff to litigate cases on behalf of clients, in partnership with community-based organizations and advocacy organizations.
+The Project is part of the Legal Services Center of Harvard Law School, a community law office and clinical teaching site of the law school.
+Clinical students join the Project’s staff to litigate cases on behalf of clients, in partnership with community-based and advocacy organizations.

 Attorney and Fellow